LarsBehrenberg/gb-content-copy/content/posts/john-constable.md

       During this time, he continued to pursue his interest in art as a gentleman’s pastime, taking a sketching tour of [Norfolk](https://en.wikipedia.org/wiki/Norfolk) in 1794 and making his first etchings in 1797.
 Thankfully, after seven difficult years, his younger brother Abram began to show an interest in the family business and John was finally freed from his post.
 This marked the beginning of fulfilling his dream of becoming a painter.
     buttonToggle: true
+    sideGalleryImages:
+      - imageTitle: Cottage at East Bergholt
+        imageUrl: /assets/john-constable-cottage-at-east-bergholt.jpg
+      - imageTitle: Salisbury Cathedral from the Bishop's Grounds c.
+1825.
+As a gesture of appreciation for John Fisher, the Bishop of Salisbury, who commissioned this painting, Constable included the Bishop and his wife in the canvas.
+        imageUrl: /assets/john-constable-salisbury-cathedral-from-the-bishops-garden.jpg
+      - imageTitle: A painting of Brighton beach by John Constable
+        imageUrl: /assets/john-constable-brighton-beach.jpg
   - textTitle: Early career
     text: >-
       ### Though their wealth was derived entirely from trade, Ann Constable